porta-network/porta-staking/README.md

 # Porta Staking

-This project has the porta staking contract implementation in solidity.
+A Staking platform made for the porta network token holders.

 ![example workflow](https://github.com/porta-network/porta-staking/actions/workflows/hardhat_ci.yaml/badge.svg)

 ## How to run the tests

-Currently you can run the tests with.
+You can run the tests with.

 ```
 npm i
 npx hardhat test
 ```

-## Deployment and campaign creation
+## Deployment and Vault lifecycle

-After deploying the `PortaStakeHub` contract to the network, You can start creating campaigns.
+After deploying the `PortaStakeHub` contract to the network, You can start creating vaults (AKA campaigns).

-In order to create a campaign you will need to send some tokens to the contract.
+In order to create a vault you will need to send some tokens to the contract.
 Let's say you want to create a new contract from 10th of December until the end of 15th of December with an APR of 50% and max stakable tokens of 1000.
 (Max Stakable Tokens: Maximum amount of staked tokens in any moment in the contract)